vyaveta/Data-Structure-And-Algorithms/README.md

 ## Contains the code and explanation to implement popular/common datastructures and algorithms.

-This repo helps not only helps you to learn DataStructures and algorithms, but also Typescript, This repo contains the advanced way of how to make your code shorter in Typescript/Javascript.
+This repo not only helps you to learn DataStructures and algorithms, but also Typescript, This repo contains the advanced way of how to make your code shorter in Typescript/Javascript.

 ## What you will learn from this repo